 Plains Indian Museum Research

 We are committed to advancing knowledge about the American West, and so encourage scholarship and research related to our collections.
 Plains Indian research with our Plains Indian Museum collections is available for legitimate study by responsible parties, including scholars, museum professionals, graduate students, and members of the general public with specific research needs.
 Decisions concerning direct access to the collection will consider the project’s potential contribution to the enrichment of knowledge, in balance with other commitments to public service and to preserving objects and their cultural integrity.

 If you are interested in conducting research in one of our collections, you will be required to complete our Collections Use Agreement.

 Arrangements for access to our collections must be approved by Rebecca West, Curator, Plains Indian Museum.
 A minimum of two weeks advance notice is required for access to the collections and/or collection information.
-Return completed forms to: Plains Indian Museum, Buffalo Bill Center of the West, 720 Sheridan Avenue, Cody, WY 82414, or by e-mail to Rebecca West, Assistant Curator, Plains Indian Museum.
+Return completed forms to: Plains Indian Museum, Buffalo Bill Center of the West, 720 Sheridan Avenue, Cody, WY 82414, or by e-mail to Rebecca West, Curator, Plains Indian Museum.

 Researchers must comply with all museum policies and procedures.